Can you get a life insurance policy during COVID-19?

 Some insurers are adjusting their coverage options

 It’s also important to note that some insurance companies are adjusting their offerings and limiting coverage options based on age or the term of coverage.
-For example, Reuters reported that Prudential Financial would suspend taking applications for 30-year term life insurance policies from April 13 through June in response to “unprecedented market volatility.”
+For example, Reuters reported that Prudential Financial suspended taking life insurance applications for 30-year term insurance policies from April 13 through June in response to “unprecedented market volatility” created by the COVID-19 crisis.

 The insurance industry determines rates and risk based on long-term mortality and health-related data.
 But the information related to the coronavirus is limited to months, rather than the years it normally takes to significantly shift the industry’s underwriting guidelines.